stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### TIM

-"Can you make it simpler."
+"Can you make it simpler?"

 #### BEN

-"Why are you giving me so much work?"
+_(crosstalk)_ "Why are you giving me so much work?"

 #### TIM